devjannis/devjannis/README.md

 # 💫 DevJannis
-I'm an indie developer, building automation tools and digital solutions.
-I focus on automation, web scraping, and Discord bot development, especially for reselling and sneaker communities.
-My projects aim to optimize workflows, improve efficiency, and explore new technologies along the way. 🚀
+Developer specializing in automation, web scraping, and Discord bots for reselling and sneaker communities.
+I create tools to optimize workflows, boost efficiency, and drive innovation.

 ---